SweepCasinos > Reviews > Vegas Gems Social Casino

 Listed below are all the options that opened, sorted, and had clear labels straight from the main lobby.

-Game Category What It Included Could I Launch It?
+Category What’s Included Could I Launch It?

-Slots Mix of 3-reel, hold & win, wilds
+Slots 3 reel, hold and win, wilds

-Table Games Blackjack, baccarat, roulette sets
+Table Games Blackjack, baccarat, roulette

 Video Poker Jacks or Better, Deuces Wild